 - Sexual dysfunction – Some non-surgical treatments are available for women with intercourse pain (dyspareunia) or other sexual dysfunction.
-Studies on our work in this area have shown that women have an increase in every measurable criteria of their sexual health (desire, orgasm, lubrication, pain and arousal) after being treated for adhesions.
+Studies on our work in this area have shown that women have an increase in every measurable criterion of their sexual health (desire, orgasm, lubrication, pain, and arousal) after being treated for adhesions.

 Treatments for Pelvic Adhesions

 Few options exist for treating pelvic adhesions.
 Many treatments are aimed at treating the symptoms of adhesions, rather than the adhesions themselves.
-Following the Hippocratic Oath that all physicians should adhere to, we have always believed a natural, non-surgical and drug free approach should be the first step in treatment of adhesions.
-Below are the options we see that have passed scientific scrutiny and found to be effective, listed from safest to most invasive:
+Following the Hippocratic Oath that all physicians should adhere to, we have always believed a natural, non-surgical, and drug-free approach should be the first step in the treatment of adhesions.
+Below are the options we see that have passed scientific scrutiny and been found to be effective, listed from safest to most invasive:

 - Manual Physical Therapy – A non-surgical, all-natural treatment plan is what we consider the best treatment for adhesions.
 Clear Passage has been researching and treating patients with adhesions for over 25 years.
-The Clear Passage Approach (CPA) is a hands on therapy which focuses on detaching and weakening adhesions inside the body.
-Helping patients have natural pregnancies, live a pain free life and avoid future surgeries is our number one goal.
+The Clear Passage Approach (CPA) is a hands-on therapy that focuses on detaching and weakening adhesions inside the body.
+Helping patients have natural pregnancies, live a pain-free life, and avoid future surgeries is our number one goal.

 If you or a woman you know is suffering from the symptoms above, we encourage you to complete a contact form or call us at 1-352-336-1433.
 You will be able to schedule a phone consultation with a member of our patient support team, at no cost, and learn whether our non-surgical and drug free treatment is right for you.